 - Managing cluster members as individual nodes is not supported.
-OpenVMS Cluster systems are treated as indivisible entities; you cannot perform an operation on individual cluster members. - 2.
-Creating nodes in a cluster or deleting them from a cluster is not supported. - 3.
-Clusters with multiple user authorization files (UAFs) are not supported.
+OpenVMS Cluster systems are treated as indivisible entities; you cannot perform operations on individual cluster members. - Creating nodes in a cluster or deleting them from a cluster is not supported. - Clusters with multiple user authorization files (UAFs) are not supported.